fligger/FateInjector/README.md

 # Fate Injector
-The Fate Client themed UWP app dll Injector.
+The Fate Client themed UWP app DLL Injector.

 Latest Injector [Download](https://github.com/fligger/FateInjector/releases/latest/download/FateInjector.exe)

-Get Fate Client dll on the Fate Client [Repository](https://github.com/fligger/FateClient)
+Get Fate Client DLL on the Fate Client [Repository](https://github.com/fligger/FateClient)

 #### Because PC viruses may use simular code to infect computers this might get reconized as a virus.
 #### BUT this injector does not contain any viruses!
 Feel free to check the source!